-Planting our trees is not difficult, and we are often asked by industry professionals on how to properly plant our root-pruned trees.
+Planting our trees is not difficult, and we are often asked by industry professionals on how to properly plant.
 The planting process is much easier than planting a B&B tree, but yet very important to do properly for the tree’s health, survivability, and to enjoy the real magnificence of these tree specimens.

-Medium to well-drained soil is generally best for trees.
+Medium drained soil is generally best for trees.
 Amending (mixing) clay soils 25% – 30% thoroughly with a lighter compost or organic matter around and under the rootball to lighten up the soil and add air and water porosity is very important.

 Planting a tree in a location with frequent sitting water will kill a tree.
 Trees must have well aerated soil which is amended with a lighter organic mix to improve water drainage, but also to allow oxygen into the soil for better root development.

 The size of the planting hole is determined by the size of the rootball.
-Dig the hole at least 1 1/2 times the width of the rootball and 2-3 inches deeper than the rootball.
-Remember that tree roots generally grow horizontally in the top 12″-15″ of the soil.
+Dig the hole at least 1 1/2 to two times the width of the rootball and 2 inches deeper than the rootball.
+Remember that tree roots generally grow horizontally in the top 12″-15″ of the soil, and the wider you dig the hole the better for the tree.
 This added space around and under the rootball is primarily where the mixed or ‘amended’ soil goes to add nutrients for the tree.

 Our 10 Gal tree bag is approximately 18″ in diameter and 12″ in height.
 The 7 Gal tree bag is approximately 14″ in diameter and 11″ in height.
 Our 15 Gal tree bag is approximately 21″ in diameter and 14″ in height.

 All tree bags, wrapping twine and root caps must be removed before planting.
 You want to plant the bare rootball, and plant as is without cutting open the rootball.